Karl Jobst: Billy Mitchell

-American gamer Billy Mitchell was accused by Jobst of cheating to obtain his records in the arcade games Donkey Kong and Pac-Man, allegations that had already been made for years.
+American gamer Billy Mitchell was accused by Jobst of cheating to obtain his records in the arcade games Donkey Kong (1981) and Pac-Man (1980), allegations that had already been made for years.
 Jobst's allegations against Mitchell also included claims that Mitchell's lawsuit against YouTuber Apollo Legend (real name Benjamin Smith) contributed to his poor mental health and suicide.
-Mitchell sued Jobst for defamation, seeking damages of $450,000, having also previously sued Smith and speedrunning site Twin Galaxies for similar grievances.
+For that claim, Mitchell sued Jobst for defamation, seeking damages of $450,000.

 In January 2023, Jobst made a video that showcased evidence in the form of an old photograph that purportedly demonstrated that Mitchell did not play his claimed world record runs on original hardware despite claiming so for many years, including a photograph that he claimed showed that an arcade cabinet Mitchell played on had an eight-direction joystick (as opposed to the original four-direction joystick), which would have made the game much easier to play.

 On 1 April 2025, Jobst was found liable for defaming Mitchell, in particular for the imputation that Mitchell had contributed to Smith's suicide, and was ordered to pay A$350,000, with the judge saying that Jobst had "caused substantial additional damage to Mitchell's reputation and caused him distress".
 Jobst could not cover the judgement debt, leading to him filing for voluntary bankruptcy on 9 May 2025.

+Jobst filed a defamation suit against Mitchell in the United States in April 2026, rising from claims from Jobst that Mitchell had made knowingly false statements in regards to Jobst's bankruptcy and crowdfunding efforts in the wake of the April 2025 Queensland decision.